 Musée Rodin, Paris

-The building in which the museum is located today, built at the beginning of the 18th century, is directly related to Rodin's biography.
+The building where the museum is located today, dating back to the early 18th century, also has a direct connection to Rodin's biography.
 He had lived and worked here since 1908.
 In exchange for a lifelong right of residence, he offered the French state the collections that can be exhibited today - under the additional condition that a museum bearing his name was to be established in this building.
 In 1919, in accordance with his wishes, the Musée Rodin was opened to the public, along with the garden, which is well worth seeing.

-All of the originals of these works are on display at the Musée Rodin.
+The originals of the artworks shown here are on display at the Musée Rodin.

 Filter